peteqian/A-Star-CPP-Testing/README.md

 ## Unix (Mac OSX, Ubuntu)
 1. Download and install CMake
+2. Configure CMake with your default gcc compiler.
+Clang for Mac OSX and GCC x86_64-linux-gnu for Ubuntu 20.04.
-2. Once you've downloaded CSIT314 Folder from the repos
+3. Once you've downloaded CSIT314 Folder from the repos
-3. Create a build directory
+4. Create a build directory
 > mkdir build
-4. Change to build
+5. Change to build
 > cmake ../
 > make